Things To Know Before You Visit Aruba 2023

 Using public transportation to navigate around and visit Aruba without a car is a simple and inexpensive option.
 Riding taxis are the most convenient way to travel.
 Aruba is a relatively small island; you will reach your destination quickly.
 If you wish to tour the island, feel free to rent a car for one, two, or three days; several local agencies offer three-day discounts.
 If you intend to leave your resort to dine, gamble, and shop, it is more economical to take taxis or dependable buses.

 Aruba is indeed a “happy island.”
 This Caribbean hotspot attracts tourists for various reasons.
 Including its breathtaking beaches, wind-sculpted desert landscapes, and some of the most excellent wreck diving in the region.
-On Aruba, days can be spent scuba diving off Hadicurari Beach, shopping in Oranjestad.
+Visitors can spend their days on Aruba scuba diving off Hadicurari Beach or shopping in Oranjestad..
 Exploring the natural marvels of Arikok National Park, or dining at one of the island’s beautiful restaurants.
 And if you’re seeking beach nightlife, Palm Beach is the most excellent place to visit in Aruba.
 This beach comes to life as the sun goes down, with lively clubs and casinos, dancing, movie theaters, water fountain shows, bowling, and two of Aruba’s most significant retail complexes!

 Beaches In Aruba

-Arashi Beach is considered one of the top snorkeling sites in the Caribbean due to its calm, beautiful waters and richness of marine life.
+Due to its calm, beautiful waters and richness of marine life, Arashi Beach is considered one of the top snorkeling sites in the Caribbean.
 The beach has smooth white sands and a clear blue sea and is conveniently accessible with ample parking and snack huts.
 Baby Beach features quiet, shallow seas and is one of the island’s most family-friendly beaches, hence its name.
 This beach is ideal for young swimmers because the waves are practically nonexistent, and the water is shallow, making it easier for young children to swim safely.
-Eagle Beach, a famous white-sand beach with beach huts, shaded places, and watersports accessible in the neighborhood, can also be explored.
+Visitors can also explore Eagle Beach, a famous white-sand beach with beach huts, shaded areas, and watersports available nearby.
 The gorgeous beachfront experience here attracts tourists from around the world.
 So if you’re visiting Aruba for the beaches, it will undoubtedly be on your schedule.